 After this, everything is ready, and you can test the functionality of Cookie Keeper.

-The example below shows how to check the renewal of GA4 server-side cookies using Cookie Keeper.
+The example below shows how to check the renewal of GA4 server-side cookies using Cookie Keeper and using Own CDN.
 If you use other platforms, you can also check their cookies.
 You can find the full list of standard cookies that are restored using Cookie Keeper here.

 1. Open Safari browser: Make sure you are using Safari version 16.4 or higher.
 You can check the version by clicking "Safari" in the menu bar and then selecting "About Safari."